ArtesOscuras/Dicma.py/README.md

 ### USERS mode:

-This mode allows you to introduce a list of specific names and surnames from users that you expect to find in an Active directory enviroment and creates a list of all possible combinations based on the most used metods from IT departments.
+This mode allows you to input a list of usernames and surnames (e.g., from an Active Directory environment) and generates a list of possible combinations based on commonly used naming patterns in IT departments.

-The input can be a file, containing names and surnames (one per line) or an string like "john kenedy, albert random, patrick harper, ...".
-The output cand be printed on termianl or stored in a file with `-o` flag.
+Input can be a file (one name per line) or a string like "john kenedy, albert random, patrick harper, ...".
+The output can be printed to the terminal or saved to a file using the `-o` flag.

 Example: The user "John Kenedy" will be processed like: